When Life Gives You Lemons…

 Lemonade’s Giveback Program

 To be clear, we don’t mean to say that all other insurers are purposely withholding claims to increase profits.
-Lemonade’s Giveback model just adds an extra layer of clarity to the process.
-“Unlike traditional insurance companies,” says Lemonade, “we’re not in conflict with our customers, so we’re happy to pay claims fast and with no hassle.”
+Lemonade’s model simply adds an additional layer of clarity.
+The company notes it seeks to pay valid claims quickly, while acknowledging that Giveback varies by cohort and year and is not a fixed share of premiums company disclosures.

 Filing Claims with Lemonade